CNES/cars/docs/source/installation.rst

 CARS is available on Pypi and can be installed with pip.

-It is recommended to use a virtual environnement :
+It is recommended to use a virtual environment :

 .. code-block:: console